Visit the institution website for COVID‑19 updates

 Months of entry

-The Master of Landscape Architecture focuses on the theories, methods and practice of landscape architecture, equipping you for practice in a landscape related discipline.
+The Master of Landscape Architecture focusses on the theories, methods and practice of landscape architecture, equipping you for practice in a landscape related discipline.

 About this course